-Interpreting and Translation Studies
+Interpreting and Translation Studies (ITS)

-Co-Directors Olgierda Furmanek, Sarah E. Barbour Charles E. Taylor Professor of Romance Languages Candelas Gala Professors Jane W. Albrecht, Mike Hazen, M. Stanley Whitley, Associate Professors Irma V. Alarcón, Olgierda Furmanek, Luis González Assistant Professors Jerid Francom, Annegret Hannawa, Stephanie Pellet Adjunct Professor Jules Guilbeau Instructor Diego Burgos
+Charles E. Taylor Professor of Romance La nguages Candelas Gala

+Professors Jane W. Albrecht, Mike Hazen, M. Stanley Whitley,

+Associate Professors Irma V. Alarcón, Olgierda Furmanek, Luis González,

+Stephanie Pellet

+Assistant Professors Jerid Francom,

+Adjunct Professor Jules Guilbeau

+Lecturer Tamara Cabrera

+Instructor Diego Burgos

 This program offered by the Department of Romance Languages prepares professionals for working in the growing language industry as it relates to a variety of fields-foreign affairs, media, business, law, and especially healthcare delivery.
 Underscoring the growing demand for language services in healthcare delivery, medical institutions are required as of January 1, 2011, to provide interpreting and translation services to patients with limited English proficiency.
 The current lack of interpreters and translators has led the U.S. Department of Labor to project a 22 percent increase in employment over the next decade.
 The program in interpreting and translation studies will not only help meet this demand, but also responds to Wake Forest's "Pro Humanitate" motto, as its graduates will serve underprivileged communities while at the same time contributing to the quality of mainstream healthcare delivery and demonstrating the strong connections between liberal arts education and public service.
 The program offers three MA tracks: Interpreting and Translation Studies, Intercultural Services in Healthcare and Teaching of Interpreting.
+For students who are not able or ready to commit to earning an MA degree, but who would like to focus on an area of interest, the program also offers four Graduate Certificates and one postgraduate Certificate in specialized areas.